MikroElektronika/mikrosdk_click_v2/clicks/ambient20/details.md

 ### Application Task

-> Measuring ambient light level by reading DATA0 and DATA1 channels of the Ambient 20 click board and displaying it using UART Serial terminal.
+> Measuring ambient light level by reading DATA0 and DATA1 channels of the Ambient 20 Click board and displaying it using UART Serial terminal.

 ```c
 void application_task ( void )